ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 The following networking components are ordered:
 *  10 Gbps dual public and private network uplinks.
-*  Three VLANs (Virtual LANs): one public and two private.
+*  Three VLANs (Virtual LANs) - one public and two private.
 *  (NSX-V only) One VXLAN (Virtual eXtensible LAN) with DLR (Distributed Logical Router) for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 The VXLAN is deployed as a sample routing topology, which you can modify, build on it, or remove it.
 You can also add security zones by attaching extra VXLANs to new logical interfaces on the DLR.
 * (NSX-T only) One overlay network with a T1 and T0 router for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 This is deployed as a sample routing topology, which you can modify, build on, or remove.
 *  VMware NSX Edge Services Gateways (two for NSX-V and four for NSX-T):